Is homeownership in my immediate future?

 What’s a buyer’s representative and should I get one?

 A buyer’s agent or buyer’s representative is an agent who’s an advocate for the homebuyer in a real estate transaction.
-A buyer’s agent owes fiduciary responsibility to his/her buyer-client, which includes confidentiality and loyalty.
-He/she must always protect his/her client’s best interests throughout the duration of the representation.
+A buyer’s agent owes fiduciary responsibility to their buyer-client, which includes confidentiality and loyalty.
+They must always protect their client’s best interests throughout the duration of the representation.

 When you have an agency relationship with a buyer’s rep, the agent should provide the following: